top of page

 Leveraging the prior three trainings as fundamental bases, this final training helps participants understand the meaning of racial equity, and provides tools for envisioning and constructing equity in the workspace and other environments.
 It centers the Institutional aspect of structural racism, and helps participants examine their workspaces’ current infrastructure relative to racial equity.
 The interactive day long training provides frameworks and active working sessions to develop and commit to paths forward for individual and organizational journeys.
 Participants will leave with collective group outputs, along with individualized action steps for their respective proceeding phases of racial equity capacity-building.
 This is executed in two, 3.5-hour sessions (7 hours).

-Registration must be completed by March 21.
+Registration will be available in February.
 For questions, email grants@dcbarfoundation.org.

 Trainings Hosted by Other Organizations: